-Scandium is the 31^{st} most abundant element in the earth's crust (average 33 ppm), which makes it more common than lead, mercury and precious metals, but less common than copper.
+Scandium is the 31^{st} most abundant element in the earth's crust (average 33 ppm), which makes it more common than lead, mercury, and precious metals, but less common than copper.
 Scandium has characteristics that are similar to rare earth elements, and it is often classified as a member of that group, although it is technically a light transition metal.
 Scandium occurs in nature as an oxide, rarely occurs in concentrated quantities because it does not selectively combine with the common ore-forming anions, and is very difficult to reduce to a pure metal state.
 Scandium is typically produced and sold as scandium oxide (Sc2O3), more properly known as scandia.

-Global annual production estimates of scandium range from 10 tonnes to 15 tonnes, but accurate statistics are not available due to the lack of public information from countries in which scandium is currently being produced.
-There are five known, primary production sources globally today: stockpiles from the former Zhovti Voty uranium mine in Ukraine, the rare earth mine at Bayan Obo in China, apatite mines on the Kola Peninsula in Russia, by-product production from titanium dioxide (TiO2) pigment refiners in China, and recent start-up production of scandium oxide concentrates from the Taganito Nickel Mine in the Philippines (Sumitomo Metal Mining Co., Ltd.)
+Global annual production estimates of scandium range from 15 tonnes to 20 tonnes, but accurate statistics are not available due to the lack of public information from countries in which scandium is currently being produced.
+There are five known, primary production sources globally today: stockpiles from the former Zhovti Voty uranium mine in Ukraine, the rare earth mine at Bayan Obo in China, apatite mines on the Kola Peninsula in Russia, by-product production from titanium dioxide (TiO2) pigment refiners in China, and recent start-up production of scandium oxide concentrates from the Taganito Nickel Mine in the Philippines (Sumitomo Metal Mining Co., Ltd.).
+Recent announcements from Rio Tinto indicate their Quebec titanium feedstock producer, Rio Tinto Fer et Titane (RTFT), is planning to initiate small scale scandium production in 2021, with expansion capability planned for the future.

 There is no reliable pricing data on global scandium oxide trading.
-The U.S. Geological Survey ("USGS") in its latest report (February 2018) documents the 2017 price of scandium oxide (99.99% grade) at

-US\$4,600/kg, indicating no change from the 2016 price estimate.
-Small quantities of scandium oxide are currently offered on the internet by traders for prices at this level, although product of slightly lower grade is commonly available at considerably lower prices.
+The U.S. Geological Survey ("USGS") in its latest available report (dated January 2021) documents the 2020 price of scandium oxide (99.99% grade) at US\$3,800/kg, indicating a reduction from the 2019 price estimate of US\$3,900/kg.
+Small quantities of scandium oxide, suitable for laboratory investigations, are currently offered on the internet by traders for prices at this level.
+Larger quantities of oxide product at varying purities are available at considerably lower prices, typically below US\$2,000/kg.
 Scandium oxide grades of 95% or greater are considered commercially suitable, with 99.9% grade used for electrical applications, and grades higher than 99.9% reserved for science and new technical applications.
 Scandium oxide grades of 95-99% are generally considered suitable for aluminum alloy applications.